Nickelodeon Logo

 The reinvention of the ‘Splat’ logo stems from a system of circular grids, lending a hand in generating extra shapes on the same grid, thus enhancing the central symbol.
 Keeping true to Nickelodeon’s roots, the animation chosen is a fusion of traditional target animation and cutting-edge 3D design, aligning with the brand’s classic style.

 Regarding the color scheme, the signature Nickelodeon orange has been retained but is further enriched with a gradient mix of purple, yellow, and pink hues.
 Adding meticulously calibrated typography imparts a sense of modernity and crispness to the image.
-A duo of fonts, ROC Grotesk and Neue Plak, strike a balance between gracefulness and a more fun, compact style.
+A duo of fonts, ROC Grotesk and Neue Plak, balance gracefulness and a more fun, compact style.
 Rogers articulates that choosing these fonts opens up a vast realm of possibilities for the future evolution of the brand.

 The redesigned Nickelodeon logo represents a nostalgic journey with a modern touch.
 It captures the essence of the brand’s rich history while embracing the ever-changing path of media and entertainment.
 Through this transformation, Nickelodeon solidifies its position as a timeless and beloved brand, resonating with both past and present generations of viewers.